-Our Design Technology curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before.
+Our Science curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before.
 We recognise that new learning is fragile, so our approach is generative and sticky, enabling our pupils to make links between new and existing knowledge to aid long term retention.
-Learning is sequenced to ensure that there are opportunities for spaced learning and links between curriculum areas are explicit allowing children to build a detailed schema for design and also across other subjects, particularly science.
+Learning is sequenced to ensure that there are opportunities for spaced learning and links between curriculum areas are explicit allowing children to build a detailed schema for across scientific disciplines and also across other subjects.

-In Key Stage 1 and 2, Design Technology is taught termly through 5 stand-alone hour long lessons and a 'DT Day' that allows a longer session focused on construction evaluation and redesign.
-Additional STEM opportunities are planned throughout the year for the enrichment of our curriculum particularly in British DT Week.
+In Key Stage 1 and 2, Science is taught throughout the year in stand-alone lessons, with each year group completing one topic per half term.
+Each term is planned to include five 1 hour and 15-minute lessons and a full Science Day.
+Additional opportunities (such as British Science Week) are planned throughout the year for the enrichment of our curriculum.
 Within the curriculum, the key knowledge and skills for each year group can be seen in our progression maps.
-These have then been broken down into topics in our long and medium-term planning, which class teachers then use to plan progressive and engaging lessons.
-Our medium-term planning ensures each session follows a sequence of learning that is sequenced using the 5 step DT process:
+These have then been broken down into topics in our long and medium term planning, which class teachers then use to plan progressive and engaging lessons.
+Our medium-term planning ensures each session follows a sequence of learning that encourages our children to engage, explore, explain, elaborate and evaluate.